Basutoland: Paramount Chief

 There was a College of Chiefs of Basutoland whose function related to matters pertaining to the offices of the Paramount Chief, Chief and Headman.
 Their decisions and recommendations were submitted for acceptance to the Paramount Chief.
 They were subject to review by the High Court.

 The Constitution vested a number of functions in the Paramount Chief.
 In exercising these, he was required in most cases to consult either with the Executive Council or with the Resident Commissioner, a Council member of the Executive and a member of the Basotho Nation appointed by himself.

 Land in Basutoland was vested by the Constitution in the Paramount Chief in trust for the Basotho Nation, subject to lawfully acquired rights.

 Demographics

 Considering the extensive area of uninhabitable mountain land it contained, the territory supported a mediocre population.
 The inhabitants increased from 128,206 in 1875, to 348,848 in 1904.
 Women outnumbered men by about 20,000, which was, however, about the number of adult men away from the country at any given period.
 The majority lived in the district between the Maloti Mountains and the Caledon River.
 The great bulk of the people were Basotho, but there were some thousands of Barolong and other natives.
 The White inhabitants in 1904 numbered 895.
 Maseru, the seat of government, had in 1904 a population of about 1,000 including some 100 Europeans.

+Economy

+Throughout the period of British rule the country remained economically underdeveloped and under the control of the tribal chiefs.
+This lack of interest in development can be explained by the fact that until the 1950s the primary focus of the colonial administration was the maintenance of law and order rather than economic development.
+This, combined with a desire from the Colonial Office in London not to spend much money through aid on what it considered a backwater and low government revenue meant that until independence little significant economic development took place in the territory.
+This lack of development meant that the colony was reliant on food and health services from South Africa.
+Furthermore, key parts of its economy were also dependent on remittances from Basotho workers in South Africa.
+This led to the perception amongst the Basotho that they were little more than a "Bantustan" of South Africa.
+However, as independence approached more international organisations, like the American Peace Corps and the World Bank began to provide funding towards economic growth and development.
+The British also began providing more money to the government through the Colonial Development Fund throughout the 1950s and 1960s.